SimmonsBI/bmotif/README.md

 ## Use

 `bmotif` considers all 44 unique bipartite motifs up to six nodes.
-Within these motifs there are 148 unique positions.
+Within these motifs there are 148 unique node positions.

-`bmotif` has two functions: `mcount` and `positions`. `mcount` counts occurrences of motifs in a bipartite network. `positions` counts the number of times each node in a network occurs in each of the positions within the motifs.
+`bmotif` has two functions: `mcount` and `node_positions`. `mcount` counts occurrences of motifs in a bipartite network. `node_positions` counts the number of times each node in a network occurs in each of the positions within the motifs.

-The motifs corresponding to each motif ID and the positions corresponding to each motif position ID can be found in **Simmons, B.
+The motifs corresponding to each motif ID and the node positions corresponding to each motif node position ID can be found in **Simmons,
-I., Sweering, M. J. M., Dicks, L. V., Sutherland, W. J. and Di Clemente,
-R. bmotif: a package for counting motifs in bipartite networks. bioRxiv.
+B. I., Sweering, M. J. M., Dicks, L. V., Sutherland, W. J. and Di Clemente, R. bmotif: a package for counting motifs in bipartite networks. bioRxiv. doi: 10.1101/302356**.
-doi: 10.1101/302356**.
 These were defined following Baker et al (2015) Appendix 1 Figure A27.

 ## License